gasampaiosouza/green_thumb/README.md

 ## Details

-Application has 3 `selects` (that aren't selects, hope it doesn't change anything), and when you fill all of them, the application send to you some plants recommendations by Jquery's AJAX. <br />
+Application has 3 `selects` (that aren't selects, hope it doesn't change anything), and when you fill all of them, the application send to API the parameters you selected by Jquery's AJAX, and return some recommendations. <br />
-Client side get this recommendations and create a new box to every data object it receives.
+Client side get this recommendations, remove before recommendations (if there are any) and create a new box to every data object it receives.

 **It was made with**

 * HTML
 * CSS (Scss)
 * Javascript (Jquery)

+> Coded with: VS Code.

 ## Run